Toa Payoh ritual murders: Battle of the government and private psychiatrists

 Dr R. Nagulendran, a consultant psychiatrist, testified that Tan was mentally impaired by reactive psychotic depression.
-Her depression, which started before meeting Lim, worsened with the extensive abuse she suffered over the years.
+Her depression worsened with the horrific physical, mental and sexual abuse she suffered at the hands of Lim over the years, including him forcing her to become a prostitute and a stripper so that he could use her earnings.
 The use of drugs also caused her to hallucinate and be susceptible to Lim's lies.
-On the other hand, Dr Chee felt that Tan was happy with her life with Lim: later during cross-examination by J.B.
-Jeyaretnam, he admitted disregarding how Tan was physically abused by her husband, but insisted that Tan was mentally sound during the killings.